 A versioned domain model framework.

-Versioned Domain Model (vdm) is a package which allows you to ‘version’ your domain model in the same way that source code version control systems such as subversion allow you version your code.
+The vdm package allows you to ‘version’ your domain model in the same way that source code version control systems such as subversion allow you version your code.
 In particular, versioned domain model versions a complete model and not just individual domain objects (for more on this distinction see below).

-At present the package is provided as an extension to SQLAlchemy (tested against v0.4-v0.6).
+At present the package is provided as an extension to SQLAlchemy and SQLObject (with an extension to Elixir in progress).

 Copyright and License